-On August 17, 2017, we issued and sold 2,400,000 shares of our 8.20% Series A Cumulative Redeemable Preferred Stock, par value \$0.01 per share ("Series A Preferred Stock"), raising approximately \$58.1 million after underwriting discounts and commissions but before expenses of approximately \$193,000.
+On August 17, 2017, we issued and sold 2,400,000 shares of our Series A Preferred Stock, raising approximately \$58.1 million after underwriting discounts and commissions but before expenses of approximately \$193,000.
 All of the net proceeds from the Series A Preferred Stock offering were also invested in RMBS.
-See "Item 1.
-Consolidated Financial Statements-Note 6.
-Equity and Earnings per Common Share-Common and Preferred Stock."

-In April 2018, we initiated an at-the-market offering program (the "Series A ATM Program") pursuant to which we may offer through one or more sales agents and sell from time to time up to \$35 million of our Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-During the three-month period ended March 31, 2019, we issued and sold 49,480 shares of our Series A Preferred Stock pursuant to the Series A ATM Program for net proceeds of approximately \$1.2 million.
+In April 2018, the Company initiated an at-the-market offering program (the "Preferred Series A ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$35 million of its Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
+The Company did not issue and sell any shares of the Series A Preferred Stock during the three-month period ended March 31, 2020.
+During the three-month period ended March 31, 2019, the Company issued and sold 49,480 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
+The shares were sold at a weighted average price of \$25.05 per share for gross proceeds of approximately \$1.2 million before fees of approximately \$20,000.
 The net proceeds were used for general corporate purposes, including investment in RMBS.

-On June 4, 2018, we issued and sold 2,750,000 shares of our common stock.
+On June 4, 2018, the Company issued and sold 2,750,000 shares of its common stock.
 The underwriters subsequently exercised their option to purchase an additional 338,857 shares for total proceeds of approximately \$53.8 million after underwriting discounts and commissions but before expenses of approximately \$265,000.
 All of the net proceeds were invested in RMBS.

-In August 2018, we initiated an at-the-market offering program (the "Common Stock ATM Program") pursuant to which we may offer through one or more sales agents and sell from time to time up to \$50 million of our common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-We did not issue any shares of common stock under the Common Stock ATM Program during the three-month period ended March 31, 2019
+In August 2018, the Company initiated an at-the-market offering program (the "Common Stock ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$50 million of our common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
+The Company did not issue and sell any common stock under the Common Stock ATM Program during the three-month periods ended March 31, 2020 and March 31, 2019, respectively.

-On February 11, 2019, we issued and sold 1,800,000 shares of our 8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, par value \$0.01 per share ("Series B Preferred Stock").
+On February 11, 2019, we issued and sold 1,800,000 shares of our Series B Preferred Stock.
 The underwriters subsequently exercised their option to purchase an additional 200,000 shares for total proceeds of approximately \$48.4 million after underwriting discounts and commissions but before expenses of approximately \$285,000.
 The net proceeds from the Series B Preferred Stock offering were invested in RMBS and MSRs.
-See "Item 1.
-Consolidated Financial Statements--Note 6.
-Equity and Earnings per Common Share-Common and Preferred Stock."